lejmr/docs-transit-network-in-a-cloud/README.md

 * Transit gateway allows static routing across regions - how to deal with it
     * AWS Lambda using labels - is there any already existing solution?
 * Can we set priority to static routes over peering connections?
 How overlapping routes are behaving?
+* How works propagation of routes through VPN down to Customer gateway?